phylum-dev/documentation/docs/artifact_repositories/cargo.md

 Once the file-based `cargo:token` credential provider is configured, you can add your authentication details to the [`.cargo/credentials.toml` file].

-The Phylum group and API key first need to be converted to Base64:
+The Phylum org, group, and API key first need to be converted to Base64:

 ```text
 printf "<PHYLUM_ORG>/<PHYLUM_GROUP>:<PHYLUM_API_KEY>" | base64